IsaacRF/github-ndapp-repolist/README.md

 # XING Android Coding Challenge

 Welcome to the XING Coding Challenge!
 This challenge will give us an idea about your coding skills.
-You get access to this repository for 48 hours.
-We expect this challenge to take you between 4 and 6 hours so please plan accordingly.

 ## Prerequisites